Journal Entries (2001)

 I was sleeping in the passage of the GPO when two fresh faced cops, Gillard and Preston, disturbed me and asked me what I was doing.
 What do you think I’m doing, ya bogans?
 I told them to pissoff, so they took me down to City Watch.
 They didn't believe I was eighteen.
 I tried to protest but I didn't have much luck.
 They took me by the arm until I managed to persuade them I wouldn't nick off.
 Would I do something like that?

-blue padded bench, without being told.
-The room had changed a little since I
+padded bench, without being told.
+The room had changed a little since I was last

-was last here, almost a year ago.
-There was now an office table and two chairs
+here, almost a year ago.
+There was now an office table and two chairs across from

 I had to empty out all my pockets.
 Constable Gillard went through my bag.
 I told